ShaunaMack/cat-nip_terminalapp/README.md

         `git clone git@github.com:ShaunaMack/cat-nip_terminalapp.git`

-You will need to change directory so that you are in this cloned repository in order to run the files.
+You will need to change directory so that you are in this cloned repository in order to run the files (for example)

+        `cd cat-nip_terminalapp/src`

 Once in the directory to run the app copy and paste the code below into your terminal

-        `./src/run.sh`
+        `./run.sh`

 **Dependencies required by the application to operate**